 So, to avoid any New Year dental disasters, we’ve put together some top tips for keeping your teeth healthy for Christmas and ready for 2021.

 Brush and floss regularly

-First and foremost, establish a regular routine and stick to it.
+One way to keep your teeth healthy for Christmas is to establish a regular routine and stick to it.
 It’s easy to let things slip over the holidays when you might be staying up later, but regular brushing removes any residue from your teeth to keep them sparkling at all times.
 Include flossing as part of your routine as standard, or use an interdental pick to remove any bits of food lodged between your teeth.

 Wash your mouth out

 After cleaning and flossing, use a good quality daily mouthwash for maximum lasting freshness.
 We also advise to avoid any medicated mouthwash as this is normally designed only for short-term use.